Medically reviewed by Angela Sheddan, FNP

 The third factor is the amount of medication that you use.
 If you use ED medication every day, the cost can quickly add up; if you take it once or twice per week, the total cost per year will be far lower.

 The fourth factor is your insurance coverage.
 While some insurance policies do not cover the cost of ED medication, others do, making the cost of treating erectile dysfunction far lower.

-Finally, the biggest factor is the brand of medication you choose.
-Many ED drugs are available as branded medications such as Viagra, Cialis and Levitra and as far more affordable generic medications.
+Finally, a significant cost factor is the brand of medication you choose.
+Many ED drugs are sold as branded medications such as Viagra, Cialis and Levitra, but are also available at much more affordable prices as generic medications.

 Would you like to learn more about ED medication?
-Our guide to the most common erectile dysfunction treatments covers sildenafil, tadalafil and vardenafil in more detail, letting you get a complete understanding of the most widely used ED medications on the market today.
+Our guide to the best fast-acting male enhancement pills will provide more information on available fast-acting ED pills, and our guide to the most common erectile dysfunction treatments covers sildenafil, tadalafil, vardenafil and avanafil in more detail, letting you get a complete understanding of the most widely used ED medications on the market today.